 Where would you turn if you had exhausted your federal financial aid and still did not have enough funding through scholarships and grants to help cover your college expenses?
 Private students loans, right?
 For most students that would be the logical next step, but it’s certainly not your only option.
-Another option could be peer-to-peer student loans.
+Another option could be peer to peer lending for student loans.

 Over the last few years, peer-to-peer lending (also known as social lending) has increased in popularity.
 Why?
 It’s simple.